nshnt777/HwM-auctioneers/README.md

 1. cd frontend
 2. npm install
 3. npm run dev
-4. localhost:5173/signup for signup page
+4. go to localhost:5173/signup for signup page
 5. go to localhost:5173/home to see home page.
 6. Click on a product on home page to go to product page.
 7. Click on pariticipate in bidding to enroll in it.